 I think I’m being discriminated against.
 Is that legal?

 Discrimination is against the law.
-According to the Ontario Human Rights Code, discrimination in housing means being treated unfairly because of your:
+According to the Ontario Human Rights Code, in housing means being treated unfairly because of your:

 - race, colour, or ethnic background